modofu-org/modofu/README.md

 To get some general help how to use modofu, run:
 - `modofu help`

-The modofu is intended to be used on a project level, thus you first should change directory to a local checkout of your project's code:
+Since modofu is intended to be used on project level, you first should change directory to a local checkout of your project's code:
 - `cd ~/path/to/your/projects/code` *Usually this is a git repository*

 Afterwards you can run commands like: